 Many students on campus are speaking out against gay-rights violations.
 At the University of California, Berkeley there is a wide variety of gay-rights organizations that students can join including groups for women, people of color, and even law students.
 There are also general LGBT (Lesbian, Gay, Bisexual and Transgender) groups and allies’ groups where students can promote their cause or simply have a safe place to hang out.

 Amnesty International has chapters at many colleges including community colleges.
-Herkimer County Community College in New York has a chapter where students can get involved in the causes championed by Amnesty International, which often have to do with political prisoners and dissenters in foreign countries.
+Herkimer Community College in New York has a chapter where students can get involved in the causes championed by Amnesty International, which often have to do with political prisoners and dissenters in foreign countries.
 Chapters also work on causes that include abolishing the death penalty and serving as advocates for the freedom of prisoners who have been detained on the basis of gender, sexual orientation, ethnicity, creed or language.

 Who Joins These Groups?